Dawn-LX/VidSGG-BIG/README.md

 # Evaluation:

+1. first generate the GT json file for evaluation
 # Training (TODO)

 the code for training is still being organized (an initial version will be completed before March 28, 2022).